DebtStoppers Chicago Files Your Chapter 7 Bankruptcy Case for Zero Money Down

 Giving Illinois residents affordable access to powerful financial relief

 If you are considering bankruptcy, you are already having serious financial problems.
 That’s why DebtStoppers allows you to begin the Chapter 7 bankruptcy process without paying any money up front.
 During your initial free consultation at one of our offices in the Chicago area, we explain the bankruptcy process and determine whether you meet the legal requirements to file.
 Because of the size and strength of our firm, if you have a job and a bank account, you can enter into bankruptcy without needing to put any money down.
-Repayment only begins once a court has discharged your other debts.

 How does Chapter 7 bankruptcy work?